 The simulation results in a net cost to government of \$1.1 billion.
 Given the allocation of the dividend across households and the assumed marginal tax rate relationship with income, about 18% of the gross dividend is recouped by the federal government as income tax revenue.
-This generates total income tax revenue of \$17 billion, but the tax burden imposed on government through higher prices is \$18.1 billion, leaving a \$1.1 billion shortfall.

-It should be noted (again) that this analysis does not consider any dynamics effects of the policy on macroeconomic outcomes.
-If the policy were to cause the economy to contract, the budget deficit could be greater than presented here.
+This generates revenue of \$17 billion, but the tax burden imposed on government through higher prices is \$18.1 billion, leaving a \$1.1 billion shortfall.41 It should be noted (again) that this analysis does not consider any dynamic effects of the policy on macroeconomic outcomes.